The Best Ways To Cope With Fear Of Sex (Genophobia)

 A partner may not offer support, which may cause worsening fear.
 You may also feel pressured by your partner to show them your body.
 While you're having sex, you might feel unable to enjoy the encounter because of your insecurity.

-Sex may be a taboo topic in many religions.
-If you were raised to believe that sex should only be reserved for procreation and not pleasure, it might be challenging to dispel those beliefs for yourself.
+Sex may be a taboo topic in many religious teachings.
+If you were raised to believe that sex should only be reserved for procreation and not pleasure, it might be challenging to dispel those beliefs.
+In addition, the pressure from cultural factors, such as the value placed on staying pure or the taboo of talking about sex, can also make it difficult for someone to be comfortable with their sexuality.

-Even if you don't participate in your religion anymore, you may still experience thoughts and fears when you're in an intimate situation, even with someone you have an emotional connection with.
+Even if you don't participate in your religion anymore, you may still experience thoughts and fears when you're in an intimate situation, even someone with whom you have an emotional connection with.
 If you are still religious, you might wish to abstain from sex due to these fears.

 Fears